bkrrulez/phase_zero/README.md

-# TimeTool by Firebase Studio
+# TimeTool by Bikramjit Chowdhury

 This is a Next.js application built for time tracking and managing small teams.